-The Business Review is published in German, English and French.
+The Business Review will be published in German, English and French.
 The English text is definitive for the extract from the Financial Statements.

-The Financial Statements are available in German and English, and contain additional information on risk management, market consistent embedded value (in English only), corporate governance and the annual accounts.
+The Financial Statements will be available in German and English, and contain additional information on risk management, market consistent embedded value (in English only), corporate governance and the annual accounts.
 The English text is definitive for the Consolidated Financial Statements.

-The Business Review and the Financial Statements for 2011 can be found at: www.swisslife.com/report
+The Business Review and the Financial Statements for 2011 can be found as of 20 March at: www.swisslife.com/report